 8. Send e-cards.

-They're free, don't require postage and no one has to wash their hands after opening them.
+They're free -- or only cost a couple of dollars -- and don't require postage.
 Some even play music, making them a fun, free way to catch up with far-flung friends and family.

 9. Just say "no" to toy lust.